 Leave the tracks behind on this rugged mountain that provides a different perspective on the neighbouring Mt Barney and Mt Lindesay.
 The Mt Ernest traverse is a fantastic circuit that starts with the Mt Ernest peak and then travels over the “Organ Pipes” of rhyolite columns before returning via the Cronan Creek track to Mt Barney Lodge.
 There are fantastic views and lots of different habitats to add to the interest and challenge of the walk.

 Mt Barney National Park has two different types of Rainforests that are begging to be explored.
 The rarer and less accessible cool temperate rainforest on Mt Ballow gives participants the chance to gaze upon the ancient Antarctic Beech tree and imagine life in Jurassic Park.
 Interpretive information on the rainforest’s hidden treasures will be provided on the walk.

 BEGINNER & ADVANCED ROCKCLIMBING

-Our outdoor rock faces are graded as 6-18+ .
+Our outdoor rock faces are graded as 6-18 .
 This is a 5-hour activity that includes a scenic bushwalk to and from the climbing site.
 All equipment and training is provided when you come with us.
-Participants must be 10+, and this activity is great for the whole family!
+Please check age requirements before booking.